 The Sun 600 is able to shoot in almost any conditions whether warm or cold and is always sure to leave you in awe.
 This film will also give you incredible sun flare effects and crisp photos that will make you want to continue shooting with it.

 Without any more waiting, let’s take a deeper look at the Polaroid Sun 600 Instant Film Camera.
+Plus, see more examples in our video below.

 This incredible instant film camera was introduced in 1981 along with the Sun Autofocus 660 and the Sun 640 camera with built-in and light-management electronics.
 In 1981, Polaroid also brought to the market their new and improved 600 High Speed Color Land Film, which is the world’s fastest instant color print film.
 Regardless of whether you are shooting in daylight or night-time conditions, your film will always come out with a beautiful image.
 With the help of the built-in electronic flash, you can even take crisp photos at night and in dark settings.